Zromans/baseimage-docker/README.md

  * Pros
    * Does not require a tool like `nsenter` to be available on the Docker host.
 Virtually everybody already has an SSH client installed.
    * There no surprises with processes behaving slightly differently than normal, as is the case when using `nsenter`.
+   * Does not require root privileges on the Docker host.
+   * Allows you to let users login to the container, without letting them login to the Docker host.
+However, this is not enabled by default because baseimage-docker does not expose the SSH server to the public Internet by default.
  * Cons
    * Requires setting up SSH keys.
 However, baseimage-docker makes this easy for many cases through a pregenerated, insecure key.
 Read on to learn more.